griffithlab/rnaseq_tutorial_wiki/Annotation.md

 * During the Cufflinks step, a .gtf file can be used to 'guide' the assembly of novel transcripts (using the '-g' option).
 Instead of assuming the known transcript models are correct, they are used as a guide and the resulting expression estimates will correspond to both known and novel/predicted transcripts.
 * During the Cuffdiff step, a .gtf file is used to determine the transcripts that will be examined for differential expression.
 These may be known transcripts that you download from a public source or a .gtf of transcripts predicted by Cufflinks from the read data.

-Obtaining gene annotation files formatted for TopHat/Cufflinks/Cuffdiff.
+###Obtaining gene annotation files formatted for TopHat/Cufflinks/Cuffdiff

 There are many possible sources of .gtf gene/transcript annotation files.
 For example, from Ensembl, UCSC, RefSeq, etc.  Three options and related instructions for obtaining the gene annotation files are provided below.

 1. ILLUMINA IGENOMES.